Smouha SC: Recent additions and branches

-In 2007, the architectural firm Environmental Consulting Group (ECO Group) began designing new properties for the Smouha Sporting Club.
+In 2007, the architectural firm Environmental Consulting Group (ECO Group) began designing new properties for Smouha Sporting Club.
 Established in 1995, ECO Group is a Middle-Eastern firm of about 100 employees led by Professor Amr El-Sherif.
 Throughout its history, ECO Group has been involved in construction projects totally over US$300 million.
 ECO Group has developed the Smouha Sporting Club's club house, cafeteria, swimming pools, and facilities for children.

-The club operates three branches as of 2021; Smouha branch, Burg El-Arab branch, and New Alamein City branch (under construction).
+The club operates three branches as of 2023; Smouha branch, New Borg El Arab branch (under construction).

 Football Club

 Smouha has maintained a midtable club status and relative financial stability for most of its time in the Egyptian Premier League.
 Smouha finished in second place in the 2008–09 Egyptian Second Division season.
 They were close to being promoted to the Egyptian Premier League, but they lost their final match against Kafr El-Zayat, so El-Mansoura was promoted instead.
 In the 2009–10 Egyptian Second Division Smouha secured their first ever promotion to the 2010-11 Egyptian Premier League after a 7–1 win against Abu Qair Semad on 28 April 2010.
 The club was close to being relegated in the 2010–11 season.
 They had a good start in the 2012–2013 premier league season, defeating Cairo giant Al Ahly 1–0, Ghazl El Mahalla 5–1 and Wadi Degla 3–0.